Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, stationary case

 \begin{theorem} Let the basic assumptions hold, and assume in addition that $\Delta x=o(\Delta t)$.
 Then, the numerical solution $V^n$ defined by \eqref{eq:hl_staz_approx} converges to the solution $u(x,t_n)$ of \eqref{eq:hj_staz} locally uniformly on $\R^d$ as $\Delta t,\Delta x\to 0$. \end{theorem}

 While approximating the integral as in \eqref{eq:approx_integral} suffices to obtain a consistent scheme for $\Delta x=o(\Delta t)$, the term $O(\Delta t)$ becomes a bottleneck for the consistency rate.
 An easy computation shows that the truncation error \eqref{eq:staz_consistency1} is maximized taking $\Delta t\sim\Delta x^{2/3}$, and accordingly the consistency rate w.r.t. $\Delta x$ drops to 2/3.
-A way to increase the rate is to approximate the integral of $f$ by a trapezoidal quadrature rule,
+A way to increase the rate is to approximate the integral in the left-hand side of \eqref{eq:approx_integral} by a trapezoidal formula,